videlais/learning-javascript/chapter8/index.md

 // Create an object
 class Person {
-  // Use the saved value from the created symbol.
+  // Use the saved value
+  //  from the created symbol.
   //
-  // Use the shorthand of [symbolReference] = value [exampleSymbol] = 'Example value';
+  // Use the shorthand
+  //  of [symbolReference] = value
+  [exampleSymbol] = 'Example value';
 }

 // Create a new object
 //
-// Add a computed instance field based on
+// Add a computed instance
+//  field based on the
-//  the reference value of the created symbol. const p = new Person();
+//  reference value of the created symbol. const p = new Person();

 // Access the created property's value